Azure AD B2C: Authentication protocols

 - A Redirect URI or package identifier that can be used to direct responses back to your app.

 - A few other scenario-specific values.
-For more, learn how to register your application.
+For more information, learn how to register your application.

-After you register your app, it communicates with Azure AD by sending requests to the v2.0 endpoint:
+After you register your app, it communicates with Azure Active Directory (Azure AD) by sending requests to the endpoint:

 In nearly all OAuth and OpenID Connect flows, four parties are involved in the exchange:

-- The OAuth client is your app.
-It is identified by its Application ID.
-It is usually the party that end users interact with.
+The OAuth client is your app.
+It's identified by its Application ID.
+It's usually the party that end users interact with.
 It also requests tokens from the authorization server.
 The resource owner must grant the client permission to access the resource.

 For additional bearer token security considerations, see RFC 6750 Section 5.

-Further details on the different types of tokens used in Azure AD B2C are available in the Azure AD token reference.
+More information about the different types of tokens that are used in Azure AD B2C are available in the Azure AD token reference.